 We are currently barreling toward a cliff.
 However, turning in either direction can save us.
 But if we continue to take no action, we will run out of time to do either.
 The treatment is strong leadership, forward planning, and long-term strategic thinking.

 The Permanent Fund served a lot like a trust, preventing our predecessors from greatly overspending.
-But, it was not enough.
-Now we need to reevaluate our spending and saving plans, and decide what future we want to live in.
+But, it is not enough to live off forever.
+Now we need to assess a sustainable spending level, and reevaluate our plans.

 If we only think about the present, the result will look a lot like other Dutch Disease patients.
 And without treatment, it is a terminal disease.